towercomputers/toweros/README.md

 7. Cleaning temporary files.

-**Notes about the TowerOS installer:**
+**Notes about the TowerOS-ThinClient installer:**

-* The TowerOS install scripts generally follow the official Arch Linux install guide (see [https://wiki.archlinux.org/title/installation_guide](https://wiki.archlinux.org/title/installation_guide))
+* The TowerOS-ThinClient install scripts generally follow the official Arch Linux install guide (see [https://wiki.archlinux.org/title/installation_guide](https://wiki.archlinux.org/title/installation_guide))
 * The installer sets up an `iptables` firewall as described here [https://wiki.archlinux.org/title/Simple_stateful_firewall](https://wiki.archlinux.org/title/Simple_stateful_firewall).
-* TowerOS uses `systemd-boot` as the boot loader.
+* TowerOS-ThinClient uses `systemd-boot` as the boot loader.

 ### 3.2.
-TowerOS PI
+TowerOS-Host

-`towerospi.py` is the module responsible for generating an image of TowerOS PI when the `build-tower-image host` command is executed and also for configuring the image when the `tower provision` command is called.
+`buildhost.py` is the module responsible for generating an image of TowerOS-ThinClient when the `build-tower-image host` command is executed and also for configuring the image when the `tower provision` command is called.

-`towerospi.py` uses the same method as `pigen` to build an image for a Raspberry PI (see [https://github.com/RPi-Distro/pi-gen/blob/master/export-image/prerun.sh](https://github.com/RPi-Distro/pi-gen/blob/master/export-image/prerun.sh)) but unlike `pigen` which uses a Debian-based system, `towerospi.py` uses an Arch Linux-based system (see https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4).
+`buildhost.py` uses the same method as `pigen` to build an image for a Raspberry PI (see [https://github.com/RPi-Distro/pi-gen/blob/master/export-image/prerun.sh](https://github.com/RPi-Distro/pi-gen/blob/master/export-image/prerun.sh)) but unlike `pigen` which uses a Debian-based system, `buildhost.py` uses an Arch Linux-based system (see https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4).

-TowerOS PI must be used with the `tower provision` command which finalises the configuration of the image which is otherwise neither secure (no firewall in particular) nor ready to be used by `tower-tools`.
+TowerOS-ThinClient must be used with the `tower provision` command which finalises the configuration of the image which is otherwise neither secure (no firewall in particular) nor ready to be used by `tower-tools`.

-Here are the different steps taken by `towerospi.py` to generate an image:
+Here are the different steps taken by `buildhost.py` to generate an image:

 1. Installing an Arch Linux system in a mounted temporary folder: